ioannis-toumpoglou/number-to-words/README.md

 # NumberToWords
-A Java application that gets an integer and returns its digits in words
+An application that gets an integer and returns its digits in words.

 The way the code works, it returns the words of these digits in reverse order.
 That is why a function that reverses the digits is needed.